Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

     getTxosByAddressStream(addresses, 0.9)
     ```
 * **Then** the call immediately returns the matching TxOs in the database
-* **Then** additional transactions are added to the genus database that have UTxOs and STxOs that match the request
+* **Then** additional transactions are added to the genus database that have UTxOs or STxOs that match the request
 * **When** these new transactions are deep enough in the blockchain to have a confidence factor greater than .9
 * **Then** a map of the new TxOs is returned as part of the stream.